rupeshtiger/PineScript-Backtesting-Tools/README.md

 # 1. Introduction
+# Title: PineScript-Backtesting-Tools
-Welcome to the PineScript-Backtesting-Toolkit, a comprehensive collection of tools and scripts designed to facilitate the development, testing, and optimization of trading strategies using Pine Script on TradingView.
+Overlay: true (The indicator will be plotted directly on the main price chart of TradingView) Welcome to the PineScript-Backtesting-Toolkit, a comprehensive collection of tools and scripts designed to facilitate the development, testing, and optimization of trading strategies using Pine Script on TradingView.
 This repository provides a range of utilities to help traders and developers create and evaluate their Pine Script strategies effectively.